su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

 ## Self studies check-in

-1. What is programming languages for?
+1. What are programming languages?
 Why do we have to use them?
 2. What is the difference between compiler, transpiler and interpreter?
 3. What is a software development environment? (bridging to lesson)